 - You create ads that show to just those people who visited your website to take the next step down the sales and marketing funnel. (ie. Free consultation, Free Quote, Free Strategy Session, etc).

 The bottom line is that properly constructed blog posts can get people visiting your site to read your content and the right people who do will see your ads on other sites and take the next step down the funnel and contact you.

 Pay Attention to Facebook Insights Data, and It Will Show You How to Drive Traffic to Your Blog Using Facebook

 At the end of the day, your own data is the best asset you have when trying to learn how to drive traffic to your blog using Facebook.
 As an Admin of your own Facebook page you get access to some cool insights that will show what posts were interesting to your audience and which ones weren't.
 Take notes on what works and what doesn't, especially when it comes to what times you post and how frequently.

 Curious how to get even more traffic to your website so you can grow your business?
-I’m here to help if you want to talk.
+Contact Us if you want to talk.